-If members of the campus community witness or have knowledge of a criminal incident or are victims of an incident, it is their duty to report it immediately.
+If members of the campus community witness of have knowledge of a criminal incident or are victims of an incident, it is their duty to report it immediately.

-- Emergencies: For campus emergencies, call Campus Security at 773-244-5600 (via the Campus Center desk: ext.
+Emergencies: For campus emergencies, call Campus Security at 773-244-5600 (via the Campus Center Desk: ext.
 6200 on campus phones, or 244-6200; then press 0) and request that a security officer be dispatched to the location.
 Security officers are equipped with portable radios and remain in constant contact with the Campus Center desk attendant.
 Persons observing a crime in progress should contact local police by dialing 911 and then notify Campus Security personnel.
-In the entry areas of the residence halls, desk attendants are able to call both the Campus Security and the local police from the desk. - Non-emergencies: For situations where an immediate response by Campus Security or the police is not required, report your concerns to Campus Security via the Campus Center (773-244-5600).
+In the entry areas of the residence halls, desk attendants can call both Campus Security and the local police from the desk.

+Non-emergencies: For situations where an immediate response by Campus Security or the police is not required, report your concerns to Campus Security via the Campus Center (773244-5600).
 The Campus Center desk attendant can put security personnel in touch with you.
 We invite you to report any concern or observation regarding campus security, whether a serious emergency or a minor incident.